-soft vegan sugar cookies decorated
+vegan sugar cookies on cooling rack

 Your new favorite vegan Christmas cookies

-vegan sugar cookies frosted
+decorated vegan sugar cookies

 • Baking powder: not baking soda.
 Baking powder will help give these sugar cookies a slightly puffy look and keep them from spreading.